Feb 11, 2023

 Unlike cats, most dogs are social and like to stay with other dogs and people.
 Thus socialization is important to dogs.
 Socializing your dog means teaching it to be polite and well-behaved around other animals and humans.
 Learning social skills when your dog is just a puppy is crucial for it to deal with animals and people it is not familiar with.
 Furthermore, this helps them look clear when it comes to uncertain things in the future.
+Here we will show you how to socialize a puppy.

 Socialization can help dogs build confidence and make them feel comfortable in a new environment.
 If they do not learn socialization as puppies, they may have a tough time dealing with other dogs and people due to fear or aggression problems.
 In fact, they are more likely to use aggression to deal with new things in moments of fear.